 Option 2: Improve

-The harder yet infinitely more rewarding option is to stick around and take some initiative to make it better.
+The harder yet infinitely more rewarding option is to stick around and take some initiative to improve it.
 It’s not easy.
 It will take time and require you to completely change the way you work.

 If you continue to approach your work as “just legacy code” then you’ll always do the bare minimum to make your changes work.
 Which, unfortunately, exacerbates the problem.
 Technical debt will continue to pile up as you work around existing limitations.
 Your processes and technology stacks will never improve.
 The fires and heroics will continue and probably even worsen.

 But if you change the way you work and look for opportunities to make small and measurable improvements you can make a lot of difference really fast.
 And I do mean small improvements.
-Don’t go in there and immediately preach DevOps or Docker or whatever the buzzword of the day is.
+Don’t go in there and immediately preach DevOps, Docker, or whatever the buzzword of the day is.
 Preaching is a good way to get people to ignore you.
 Demonstrating results is what will bring people over to your side.

 Where do I start?